19hours/sg-statutes/Acts/Income Tax Act.md

 ### Deduction for qualifying training expenditure

-14R\.—(1) Subject to this section, for the purpose of ascertaining the income of a person carrying on any trade or business during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), there shall be allowed in respect of all his trades and businesses, in addition to a deduction under section 14, a deduction of 150% of the lower of the qualifying training expenditure incurred for the purposes of those trades and businesses during the basis period and $300,000.
+14R\.—(1) Subject to this section, for the purpose of ascertaining the income of a person carrying on a trade or business during the basis period for the year of assessment 2011 or the year of assessment 2012, there shall be allowed in respect of all his trades and businesses, in addition to the deduction under section 14, a deduction for qualifying training expenditure incurred for the purposes of those trades and businesses computed in accordance with the following formula:

-(2) No deduction shall be allowed to a person under this section in respect of any expenditure which is not allowed as a deduction under section 14.
+where A is —

+(a) for the year of assessment 2011, the lower of the following:

+(i) such expenditure incurred during the basis period for that year of assessment; and

+(ii) $800,000; and

+(b) for the year of assessment 2012, the lower of the following:

+(i) such expenditure incurred during the basis period for that year of assessment; and

+(ii) the balance after deducting from $800,000 the lower of the amounts specified in paragraph (a)(i) and (ii).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(3) For the year of assessment 2011 and the year of assessment 2012, instead of the deduction under subsection (1) in respect of each year of assessment, a person shall be allowed a deduction computed in accordance with the formula
+(2) Subject to this section, for the purpose of ascertaining the income of a person carrying on a trade or business during the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015, there shall be allowed in respect of all his trades and businesses, in addition to the deduction allowed under section 14, a deduction for qualifying training expenditure incurred for the purposes of those trades and businesses computed in accordance with the following formula:

-where A

-is —
+where A is —

-(a)

-for the year of assessment 2011, the lower of —
+(a) for the year of assessment 2013, the lower of the following:

-(i)

-the qualifying training expenditure incurred during the basis period for that year of assessment; and
+(i) such expenditure incurred during the basis period for that year of assessment; and

-(ii)
+(ii) $1,200,000;

-$600,000; and

-(b)
+(b) for the year of assessment 2014, the lower of the following:

+(i) such expenditure incurred during the basis period for that year of assessment; and

+(ii) the balance after deducting from $1,200,000 the lower of the amounts specified in paragraph (a)(i) and (ii); and

-for the year of assessment 2012, the lower of —
+(c) for the year of assessment 2015, the lower of the following:

-(i)

-the qualifying training expenditure incurred during the basis period for that year of assessment; and
+(i) such expenditure incurred during the basis period for that year of assessment; and

-(ii)

-the balance after deducting from $600,000 the lower of the amounts specified in paragraph (a)(i) and (ii).
+(ii) the balance after deducting from $1,200,000 the lower of the amounts specified in paragraph (a)(i) and (ii), and the lower of the amounts specified in paragraph (b)(i) and (ii).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(3) No deduction shall be allowed to a person under this section in respect of any expenditure which is not allowed as a deduction under section 14.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(4) In subsection (1), the amount under paragraph (a)(ii) shall be substituted with “$400,000” if the person does not carry on any trade or business during the basis period for the year of assessment 2012, and the balance under paragraph (b)(ii) shall be substituted with “$400,000” if the person does not carry on any trade or business during the basis period for the year of assessment 2011.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(5) In subsection (2) —

+(a) if the person does not carry on any trade or business during the basis period for any one year of assessment between the year of assessment 2013 and the year of assessment 2015 (both years inclusive), the references to “$1,200,000” in the paragraphs of that subsection applicable to the other 2 years of assessment shall be substituted with “$800,000”;

+(b) if the person does not carry on any trade or business during the basis periods for any 2 years of assessment between the year of assessment 2013 and the year of assessment 2015 (both years inclusive), the reference to “$1,200,000” in the paragraph of that subsection applicable to the remaining year of assessment shall be substituted with “$400,000”; and

+(c) for the avoidance of doubt, no deduction shall be made from the substituted amount in subsection (2)(b)(ii) or (c)(ii) of the lower of the amounts specified in subsection (2)(a)(i) and (ii) if the person does not carry on any trade or business during the basis period for the year of assessment 2013, and no deduction shall be made from the substituted amount in subsection (2)(c)(ii) of the lower of the amounts specified in subsection (2)(b)(i) and (ii) if the person does not carry on any trade or business during the basis period for the year of assessment 2014.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(4) For the purposes of subsections (1) and (3), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has incurred qualifying training expenditure during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive) in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1) or, in the case of the year of assessment 2011 and the year of assessment 2012, the amounts computed in accordance with subsection (3)(a) and (b), respectively.
+(5A) For the purposes of subsections (1) and (2), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying training expenditure in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1) or (2) (as the case may be) for that year of assessment.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(5) For the purposes of subsections (1) and (3), where a partnership carrying on a trade or business has incurred qualifying training expenditure during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive) for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1) or, in the case of the year of assessment 2011 and the year of assessment 2012, the amounts computed in accordance with subsection (3)(a) and (b), respectively.
+(5B) For the purposes of subsections (1) and (2), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying training expenditure for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1) or (2) (as the case may be) for that year of assessment.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (6) In this section, “qualifying training expenditure” means —